awsdocs/iam-user-guide/doc_source/security-iam-awsmanpol.md

 You can't attach AccessAnalyzerServiceRolePolicy to your IAM entities\.
 This policy is attached to a service\-linked role that allows IAM Access Analyzer to perform actions on your behalf\.
 For more information, see [Using service\-linked roles for AWS Identity and Access Management Access Analyzer](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-using-service-linked-roles.html)\.

-### Service\-level permissions<a name="service-level-permissions"></a>
+### Permissions groupings<a name="service-level-permissions"></a>

 This policy allows access to IAM Access Analyzer to analyze resource metadata from multiple AWS services\.
++ **Amazon Elastic Compute Cloud** – Allows permissions to describe IP addresses, snapshots, and VPCs\.
++ **Amazon Elastic Container Registry** – Allows permissions to describe image repositories and retrieve repository policies\.
++ **Amazon Elastic File System** – Allows permissions to view the description of an Amazon EFS file system and view the resource\-level policy for an Amazon EFS file system\.
++ **AWS Identity and Access Management** – Allows permissions to retrieve information about a specified role and list the IAM roles that have a specified path prefix\.
++ **AWS Key Management Service** – Allows permissions to view detailed information about an KMS key and its key policies and grants\.
++ **AWS Lambda** – Allows permissions to view information about Lambda aliases, functions, layers, and aliases\.
-The policy also allows permissions to AWS Organizations and allows the creation of an analyzer within the AWS organization as the zone of trust\.
++ **AWS Organizations** – Allows permissions to Organizations and allows the creation of an analyzer within the AWS organization as the zone of trust\.
++ **Amazon Relational Database Service** – Allows permissions to view detailed information about Amazon RDS DB snapshots and Amazon RDS DB cluster snapshots\.
++ **Amazon Simple Storage Service** – Allows permissions to view detailed information about Amazon S3 access points and buckets\.
++ **AWS Secrets Manager** – Allows permissions to view detailed information about secrets and resource policies attached to secrets\.
++ **Amazon Simple Notification Service** – Allows permissions to view detailed information about a topic\.
++ **Amazon Simple Queue Service** – Allows permissions to view detailed information about specified queues\.

 ```
 {